Don't Come Knocking

-Don't Come Knocking is a 2005 American western film directed by Wim Wenders, and written by Wenders and Sam Shepard.
+Don't Come Knocking is a 2005 American neo-Western film directed by Wim Wenders, and written by Wenders and Sam Shepard.
 They had previously collaborated on the film Paris, Texas (1984).
 It was submitted at the 2005 Cannes Film Festival.

 Plot

 Shepard stars as Howard Spence, an aging, hard-living western actor, who flees by horse from the set of his latest western filming in the desert outside Moab, Utah.
 He hits the road looking for refuge in his past, traveling to his hometown of Elko, Nevada, to visit his mother, whom he never saw in thirty years.
 At Butte, Montana, he reunites with a woman (Jessica Lange) whom he left behind after twenty years before when he was filming a movie there.
 Also converging on Butte is a young woman named Sky (Sarah Polley), returning her late mother's ashes to her hometown and conducting a search of her own.
 Spence is doggedly pursued by Mr. Sutter (Tim Roth), a humorless representative of the company insuring Spence's latest film, whose mission is to return Spence to the set to finish filming the movie.